-Let me start with where I started when I decided, after I got here, that the key to my self-renovation was to become "smaller in all the right ways," (First, Summer, 73.)
-As I searched my books with the keyword "small," I was stunned by how many dozens of examples I found, which is telling.
+Let me start with where I started when I decided, after I got here to my new home in Washington, that the key to my self-renovation was to become "smaller in all the right ways" (First, Summer, 73.)
+As I searched my books today with the keyword "small," I was stunned by how many dozens of examples I found, which is telling.
 Here are a couple of the most pertinent: